harisankarrj1/Path-planning-for-multi-quadrotor-3D-boundary-surveillance-using-NDMH-map/README.md

 4. **How to Use**:
    - Ensure the PyRobotics library and its dependencies are installed before running the scripts.
-   - Navigate to the `Fig/` folder and run the desired Python script to reproduce the corresponding figure or simulation mentioned in the paper.
+   - Navigate to the `Fig/` folder and run the desired Python script to reproduce the corresponding figure or simulation mentioned in the paper.pdf in the repository.

 5. **Instructions**:
    - For detailed information on the theoretical background and methodology, refer to the research paper.